ropensci/MtreeRing/README.md

 ### 2. Path creation

-After image loading, you can click on the "**Measurement**" link in the sidebar, and it switches content in the main body.
+After image loading, you can click on the "**Measurement**" button in the sidebar, and it switches content in the main body.
 The new page has two graphical windows, named **Measurement Window** and **Zoomed Image Window**.

 A path creation consists of the following steps: